mathewgomas-alfred/mathewgomas.io/tutorials/krita-brush-tips/caustics.rst

 .. image:: /images/en/brush-tips/Krita-brushtips-caustics_10.png
     :alt: Adding some atmospheric effect

 Then use the airbrush_pressure with the line tool to make some light-shafts of different sizes on a separate layer.
-(Don’t forget you can use the eraser mode to for subtle erasing with the line-tool as well)
+(Don’t forget you can use the eraser mode for subtle erasing with the line tool as well)

 .. image:: /images/en/brush-tips/Krita-brushtips-caustics_11.png
     :alt: Add some light shafts